malramsay64/phd-thesis/05_Crystal_Melting/results.md

 The classical theory of crystal describes growth normalised by a relaxation time [@eq:normalised_growth].
-Using the points from @fig:normalised_melting and the values from @tbl:potential_energy_difference, the unknown parameter $c$ of @eq:normalised_growth was found using the Levenberg--Marquardt algorithm [@Levenberg1944;@Marquardt1963;@More1978;@Jones2001] for least squares fitting of non-linear functions.
+Using the points from @fig:melting_rates and the values from @tbl:potential_energy_difference, the unknown parameter $c$ of @eq:normalised_growth was found using the Levenberg--Marquardt algorithm [@Levenberg1944;@Marquardt1963;@More1978;@Jones2001] for least squares fitting of non-linear functions.
 This gives the lines of fit displayed in @fig:normalised_melting_fit.